guildai/guildai/examples/required-operation/README.md

 This example illustrates how an operation can require the output from another operation.

+For an example of other dependencies, see [Guild Example - `dependencies`](../dependencies/README.md).

 ## Basics

 To run the example, first try to run `train`: